On the complexity of the free space of a translating box in R^3: Abstract

 Aronov and Sharir (1997) derived an upper bound of $O(n^2\log n)$ for the combinatorial complexity of $\mathcal F$, where $n$ is the total number of vertices of the obstacles, and the complexity of $B$ is assumed constant.

-Halperin and Yap (1993) showed that, if $B$ is either a ``flat'' convex polygon or a three-dimensional box, then a tighter bound of $O(n^2\alpha(n))$ holds.
+Halperin and Yap (1993) showed that, if $B$ is either a box or a ``flat'' convex polygon, then a tighter bound of $O(n^2\alpha(n))$ holds.
 Here $\alpha(n)$ is the inverse Ackermann function.

-In this paper we prove that if $B$ is a square (or a rectangle or a parallelogram), then the complexity of $\mathcal F$ is $O(n^2)$.
-We conjecture that this bound holds more generally if $B$ is any convex polygon whose edges come in parallel pairs.
-For such polygons $B$, the only triple contacts whose number we were not able to bound by $O(n^2)$ are those made by three mutually non-parallel edges of $B$.
+In this paper we prove that if $B$ is a box, then the complexity of $\mathcal F$ is $O(n^2)$.
+Furthermore, if $B$ is a convex polygon whose edges come in parallel pairs, then the complexity of $\mathcal F$ is $O(n^2)$ as well.
+These results settle the question of the asymptotical worst-case complexity of $\mathcal F$ for a box, as well as for all convex polygons.

-Similarly, for the case where $B$ is a cube (or a box or a parallelepiped), we bound by $O(n^2)$ all triple contacts except those made by three mutually non-parallel edges of $B$.

 Keywords: motion planning, computational geometry, Minkowski sum, lower envelope